spiderwisp/laravel-overlord/docs/SETUP.md

 ### Quick AI Setup

-1. Get an API key from your service provider
+1. Get an API key from laravel-overlord.com
 2. Add to `.env`:

 ```env